microsoft/winget-pkgs/doc/manifest/schema/1.0.0/installer.md

  #### Optional Field

  This key represents the Windows platform targeted by the installer.
 The Windows Package Manager currently supports "Windows.Desktop" and "Windows.Universal".
+The Windows Package Manager client currently has no behavior associated with this property.
+It was added for future looking scenarios.

  >Note: This key may be present in the root of the manifest as the default value for all installer nodes.
 This key may also be present in an individual installer node as well.
 If this key is in the manifest root and in an installer node, the value in the installer node will apply.